manarsaighi/xrp/README.md

 ![Flower Code](image-1.png)

-The flower code consists of a pointer event that allows it to register input from a user.
-The emit_particls method then instantiates the CPUparticles into the scene.
+The flower code consists of a pointer event that allows it to register input from a user, and a method for allowing the pollen particles to appear on click.

 ![Flower Manager](image-2.png)